CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-3.md

     ![](media/image_task12_step09.png)

 1. The status of the execution of the commands from the file **createAll.kql** can be seen at the bottom of the pane.
-The result of each Command should be **Completed**.
+The result of each command should be **Completed**.

     ![](media/image_task12_step09b.png)